dadam1026/Recommendation-System/README.md

 Recommendation Systems enrich the buying and social aspects of e-commerce in the following ways:

-   1) Personalized Recommendations: Depth over breadth.
-Understanding the individual is directly correlated to higher platoform engagement whch yields a higher buying convert rate
+   1) 💍 Personalized Recommendations: Depth over breadth.
+Understanding the individual is directly correlated to higher platform engagement whch yields a higher buying convert rate

-   2) Dynamic Pricing: Influencers can use their network to generate price reductions for groups or members of their platform
+   2) 🏷 Dynamic Pricing: Influencers can use their network to generate price reductions for groups or members of their platform

-   3) Search and Discovery: Breadth over depth.
+   3) 🔎 Search and Discovery: Breadth over depth.
 Recommendation systems have access to engagement data within thier platform and can suggest items an individual might not consider otherwise

 Model Evaluation & Results
 ----------------------------